stevestrutt/ssh-vpc-modules/README.md

 Terraform, modify the example to input your IBM Cloud API key as an input variable.

-When used with Schematics, network Access Control List (ACL) rules and security groups are configured to only allow SSH access from the CIDR ranges used by the Schematics service.
+To mitigate the security risks of SSH connections over the public network to the bastion hosts and VSIs when using this example with Schematics, access is only permitted from the Schematics service CIDRs.
+When deployed using Schematics, network Access Control List (ACL) rules and security groups are configured to only allow SSH access from the CIDR ranges used by the Schematics service.
 Access from all other public addresses is denied.
-If SSH access is desired from a public CIDR, an input value for ` ssh_source_cidr_blocks` should be specified at execution time.
+If SSH access is desired from a public CIDR, an input value for `ssh_source_cidr_override` should be specified at execution time.

-If used with standalone Terraform, ` ssh_source_cidr_blocks ` is
-set by default to open access with the CIDR "0.0.0.0/0".
-To limit access to a specific source IP address, configure a restrictive CIDR.
+If used with standalone Terraform, `ssh_source_cidr_override` is set by default to open access with the CIDR "0.0.0.0/0".
+To limit access to a specific source IP address or CIDR, configure a restrictive CIDR.

 The following resources are deployed by this template and may incur charges.